 In 1984, just after David had brought it back from the dead, the city ran out of money to host the event.
 David’s jewelry shop was on South Street at the time (it’s now at Juniper and Pine), and when the South Street business association got word of the budget shortfall, they cobbled together some funds.

-“I was nervous about holding it there,” David says.
+“I was nervous about holding it there,” David said.
 “I told them I wanted a police escort.”
 Notwithstanding, he didn’t shirk from his role as officiator, and the event attracted huge crowds, even though, as David remembers, “it wasn’t very well organized.”

 Eventually, the South Street Headhouse District folks decided the best way to gain full control of the parade and really do it right was to move it to South Street itself.